philbudne/xxl/README.md

      language which had no reserved words, and all numeric variables were declared with their precision.

+     XXL is intended to be the smallest possible core language, one that no one "needs" to use.

 * The first extensible language I heard of was Harvard's PPL [Polymorphic Programming Language](https://en.wikipedia.org/wiki/Polymorphic_Programming_Language).

-* Intended to be the smallest possible core language, one that no one "needs" to use.

 * XXL is the U.S. clothing size two sizes larger than "large".